 - If you want to stay the night in an Austrian hut, you need to make a reservation in advance.

-- To learn about making hut reservations, read hut to hut hiking in Austria.
+- To learn about staying in Austrian huts, read hut to hut hiking in Austria.

 How to Book Austrian Mountain Huts